yuvraj-wale/Habit-Tracker-Application/README.md

 - to improve the UI of the app and add animations like changing of color of a task on long pressing a habit checkbox.
 - to implement data backup feature using firebase.
 - also to give more response in the login and sign up pages for instances a error alert box for invalid password or email.
+- to add a creative name and logo to the app and create an identity.

 ## List of known bugs :
 - no known bugs